yonilurie/airbnb-clone/README.md

         ```json
         {
-        	"message": "Sorry, this spot is already booked for the specified dates",
+        	"message": "Sorry, this room is already booked for the specified dates",
         	"statusCode": 403,
         	"errors": {
         		"startDate": "Start date conflicts with an existing booking",